 A unicellular organism consists of a single cell that performs all of its life functions.
 In complex organisms, like plants and animals, billions of individual cells band together to form tissue, bones and vital organs and accomplish different jobs: send signals to the brain, grow new bone after an injury, or build muscle from exercise.

 Life Without Cells?

 Viruses are infectious agents consisting of a nucleus of genetic material inside a coating bundle of protein, called a capsid.
 They can replicate only within a host cell; when the capsid lacks a host, it is metabolically inert.
-Because non-cellular viruses can’t reproduce on their own, most scientists consider them less than alive.
+Because non-cellular viruses can’t reproduce on their own and aren't made of cells themselves, most scientists consider them less than alive.